Conformally covariant boundary correlation functions with a quantum group: The spin chain - Coulomb gas correspondence

 by noticing that $\sL_{-n_{1}}^{(j)}\cdots\sL_{-n_{a-1}}^{(j)}$ does not contain $w_{r}$ and can be moved inside the differentiation $D_{w_{r}}$.
 These remaining terms put together constitute the RHS of the assertion

-It is easy to see that $g$ has no poles where the variables do not coincide, and is symmetric in its last $\ell-1$ variables. \end{proof} We now conclude by the important property that the functions which correspond to highest weight vectors satisfy the Benoit \& Saint-Aubin partial differential equations. \begin{prop} If $E.v=0$, then the function $\sF[v]$ satisfies $\sD_{d_{j}}^{(j)}\sF[v]=0$.\end{prop} \begin{proof} By linearity, we may assume that $v$ is an eigenvector of $K$, i.e. that the number of integration variables $\ell$ is fixed.
+It is easy to see that $g$ has no poles where the variables do not coincide, and is symmetric in its last $\ell-1$ variables. \end{proof} We now conclude by the important property that the functions which correspond to highest weight vectors satisfy the Benoit~\& Saint-Aubin partial differential equations. \begin{prop} If $E.v=0$, then the function $\sF[v]$ satisfies $\sD_{d_{j}}^{(j)}\sF[v]=0$. \end{prop} \begin{proof} By linearity, we may assume that $v$ is an eigenvector of $K$, i.e. that the number of integration variables $\ell$ is fixed.
 Dominated convergence ensures that we can take the differential operator $\sD_{d_{j}}^{(j)}$ inside the integral, and thus let it act directly to the integrand $f^{(\ell)}$.
-Corollary \ref{cor: the BSA operator gives total derivative} then implies that $\sD_{d_{j}}^{(j)}\sF[v](\mathbf{x})$ is a linear combination of terms of the form studied in the integration by parts formula, Lemma \ref{lem: general integration by parts}.
-Assuming $E.v=0$ it follows from Corollary \ref{cor: integration by parts for hwv} that this linear combination vanishes.\end{proof} \begin{rem} \emph{If one of the tensorands is a trivial representation, $d_{i}=1$, the $i$:th PDE is merely
+Corollary~\ref{cor: the BSA operator gives total derivative} then implies that $\sD_{d_{j}}^{(j)}\sF[v](\boldsymbol{x})$ is a linear combination of terms of the form studied in the integration by parts formula, Lemma~\ref{lem: general integration by parts}.
+Assuming $E.v=0$ it follows from Corollary~\ref{cor: integration by parts for hwv} that this linear combination vanishes. \end{proof}